sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

       ( model.players, Effects.none )
 ```

-`Hop.navigateTo path` returns an effect.
+`Hop.Navigate.navigateTo path` returns an effect.
 When this effect is run by Elm the location of the browser will change.
 You can read more about how this works [here](https://github.com/sporto/hop).

 We also have to handle `HopAction` because we are wrapping the __Hop__ effect with it.
 After the location changes we will receive a `HopAction` with a payload, but we don't need to do anything with this here.